RicMattu/Detection_Transformers/DETR_explained.md

-In this file i will briefly explain what is a DETR and its main
+In this file i will briefly explain what is a DETR and its main updates